-12. 12.
-Khalid is the trustee of an interest in possession trust.
-The trust currently interest from deposit accounts and dividends from UK shares. (a) Explain to Khalid how the income received in the trust will be treated for Income Tax purposes.
+intere est from deposit accounts and dividends from UK shares. (a) Explain to Khalid how the income received in the trust will be treated for Income Tax purposes.
 (7) (b) Explain briefly how trustee expenses are accounted for when calculating taxable income.
 No calculations are required.
 (3) 13. (a) Explain the benefits of using a discretionary trust compared to a bare trust with a life insurance policy used for family protection.
 (7) (b) State three other uses for a life insurance policy held under trust.
 (3) 14.
 Claude died in June 2007.
-He left 30% of his nil rate band to a discretional trust and the remainder of his estate to his wife Florence. e died in June 2007.
-He left 30% of his nil rate band to a discretionary Will and the remainder of his estate to his wife Florence. nce died on 1 January 2021 leaving an estate valued at £600,000 to her nieces ephews. (a) Explain briefly how the transferable nil rate band is obtained following Florence's death.
-(4) (b) Calculate, showing all your workings , the Inheritance Tax liability on Florence's estate.
-(7) 15.
-L5.
-Shakiru is worried about what would happen if he were to lose mental capacit without either a property and financial affairs Lasting Power of Attorney (LPA) of Enduring Power of Attorney (EPA) in place. (a) Describe briefly how Shakiru's family could apply to manage his affairs.
+He left 30% of his nil rate band to a discretionary Will trust and the remainder of his estate to his wife Florence.
+Florence died on 1 January 2021 leaving an estate valued at £600,000 to her nieces and nephews. (a) Explain briefly how the transferable nil rate band is obtained following Florence's death. (b) Calculate, showing all your workings, the Inheritance Tax liability on Florence's estate.
+(4) (7) 15. withc ru is worried about what would happen if he were to lose mental capacity out either a property and financial affairs Lasting Power of Attorney (LPA) or ring Power of Attorney (EPA) in place. (a) Describe briefly how Shakiru's family could apply to manage his affairs.
 (3) (b) Explain briefly the drawbacks of this, from Shakiru's perspective, compared to the position if he had set up a property and financial affairs LPA before losing mental capacity.
-(3)